 Renting vs. Buying Retirement Housing

-Are you thinking about retirement and moving to a more manageable home?
+Are you thinking about moving to a more manageable home and want to continue to live independently?
 Health, expenses, accessibility, and location are important aspects to consider.

 What are are your options?

 The basic answer is that you can either buy another home or you can rent one.
-It be an apartment, a condo, or a smaller single family home.
+It can be an apartment, a condo, a life lease, or a smaller single family home.

 Lets compare the advantages and disadvantages of renting and buying: